josephhuang08/Splendor_game_sim/README.md

 ```

 ## Contributing
-We welcome contributions to this project.
+This is a open project.
+We welcome anyone to work together and contributions to this project.
+Feel free to provide your ideas, suggestions, feedback and improvements to this project.
 If you are interested in contributing, please follow these guidelines:
 - Create a new branch for your changes
 - Test your code thoroughly before submitting a pull request
 - Use descriptive commit messages and follow good Git practices